fsquillace/juju-old/README.md

 ## Troubleshooting

 1. Why don't I see the command if I use sudo?

 TODO ANSWER

+2. I have installed a python library (or vim plugin) but the system doesn't see it.
+It says "no module named 'modulename'".

+This is because JuJu need to update the PYTHONPATH or the vim runtimepath with the new directories created after the installation of the package.
+To get it updated just re-source jujuenv:

+    $> source ~/.jujup/lib/juju/jujuenv

 ## License
 Copyright (c) 2012-2013